 - Details of the structure of honours course, and of requirements and specific elements of honours study in Faculty-managed disciplines, is provided in the University Handbook.

-- Honours may be taken in a single discipline (single honours) in one year of full-time study, or equivalent; in two disciplines separately (double honours) in two years of full-time study, or equivalent; or, in two disciplines conjointly (combined honours) in one year of full-time study or equivalent.
+- Honours may be taken in a single discipline (single honours) in one year of full-time study, or equivalent, or in two disciplines conjointly (combined honours) in one year of full-time study, or equivalent.

 - Combined honours study typically involves joint research across the two disciplines, with one supervisor from each discipline, as well as appropriate coursework chosen from either or both disciplines.
 Combined honours applications must be approved by the School Honours Coordinators of both disciplines.
 Combined honours options are offered at the discretion of the participating disciplines and Schools.